 Bistro Campagne at 4518 Lincoln, is a traditional French bistro that has been a local’s favorite since 2002.
 I recently went back after several years.
 They have expanded and added on to the dining room.
 They have several cozy dining rooms inside along with great outdoor patio seating.
 I was very impressed with the food and extensive wine list.
 I went with friends during Lincoln Square and Ravenswood Restaurant Week in October.
 It featured a three course menu with wine pairings for a very reasonable price.
 I will definitely go back!!

 I also like Gather restaurant which is perfect for Sunday brunch at 4539 N. Lincoln.
-Both my friend and I loved the omelette!!
+Both my friend and I loved the omelet!!
 They have a cozy interior space and great outdoor space for summer dining.

 Next door at 4535 N. Lincoln is The Warbler, opened by the same team behind Gather.
 They have a great menu of American comfort food and vegetarian dishes.
 I thought the food was excellent.
 I enjoyed the baked mussels long with the cauliflower and asparagus sides.
 They have outdoor seating for the warmer months.
 I thought the service and the sleek contemporary design also helped make it a great experience.

-Other recent additions to the neighborhood include a new location for Hoosier Mama Pie Co. and Dollop Coffee at 4613 N. Lincoln.
 Geraldine’s Cafe & Bakery is a casual spot for coffee, pastries and breakfast items.
 4743 N. Lincoln.
 I also just read about Cobblestone Restaurant at 4337 N. Lincoln which is open for dinner as well as weekend brunch.
 It opened in 2020.
 The menu looks excellent.

 ARTango, formerly at 4217 N. Ravenswood is now at 4767 N. Lincoln in Lincoln Square.
 It specializes in Argentinian and South American cuisine for lunch, brunch and dinner.
 The brunch dishes were really excellent particularly the crab cake benedict.
 They also feature live music and teach tango classes during the week, so check the website for details.